 Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.

-Over 25 years ago, WSBC saw the need for decent, affordable housing and helped kick-start Habitat for Humanity of Durham.
-We continue to support this work financially, by participating in local home construction, and by traveling with work groups.
+In the 1980s, WSBC saw the need for decent, affordable housing and helped kick-start Habitat for Humanity of Durham.
+We continue to support this work financially and by advocating for affordable housing in our community.

 Urban Ministries of Durham welcomes more than 6,000 people each year who come seeking food, shelter, clothing, and supportive services.
 We support this vital work through our missions budget, and on the third Thursday of every month, the Sojourners Sunday school class prepares and serves dinner for approximately 220 people at the shelter.